katydecorah/katydecorah.github.io/_posts/notes/2016-06-08-two-years-remote.md

 - lists
 ---

 I have entered my ~~terrible~~ terrific twos of working remotely.
 Working from yoga pants.
 Working from couch.
 Working from over the sink as I eat leftovers.
-The glamor.
+The glamour.
 The rolling out of bed.
 The "I'm going to wake up early and walk, lol jk."

 Last year, I talked about [lessons learned](/notes/one-year-remote/) and this year I'd like to focus on communication.
 Here's how I've made working miles away from my team feel like inches: